-2.41 Volcanoes are represented by white triangles.
-One volcano occupies Thera, while the other two volcanoes, in Sicily and Italy, straddle two areas.

-2.42 Flood Plains are represented by dark green coloring.
-Any area that contains such dark green coloring is considered to be on a flood plain.

-2.43 City Sites are represented by small squares.
+- 2.41 Volcanoes are represented by white triangles.
+A volcano may be located in a single area or may straddle two areas. - 2.42 Flood plains are represented by dark green coloring.
+Any area that contains such dark green coloring is considered to be on a flood plain. - 2.43 City sites are represented by small squares.
 Most city sites are black.
 White city sites are on flood plains and are vulnerable to floods.